 - shift your focus from weight and food rules (‘dieting’) and focus on your health and sustainable eating and lifestyle behaviours,

 - use positive/appropriate language when talking about food, nutrition, lifestyle and body image.

 To empower people to stop the struggle with food and their bodies so they can live a joyful and healthy life with purpose.

-To inspire people to nurture their relationships with food and body for improved nutrition to stop the struggle with food and their body so they can live a happy and healthy life.
+To inspire people to nurture their relationships with food and body so they can live a happy and healthy life.
 I do this with weight-neutral coaching and medical nutrition therapy with a focus on the nutrition counselling for sustainable behavioural change.